A modular optically pumped magnetometer system: Method

 where $\gamma$ is the gyromagnetic ratio for the active atomic species, $\tau$ is the relaxation time of the spin-polarised atomic population, and $A$ is a proportionality constant (with units \SI{}{\volt/\pico\tesla}) determined by calibrating the sensor output.
 The LIA also reduces 1/f noise, improving the signal-to-noise ratio of the resonance signal~\cite{kastler_hanle_1973}.
 A similar argument can be made for the other orthogonal component $B_z$.

-A sensor module contains three orthogonal coil pairs positioned around a vapour cell, used to apply offset and modulation fields.
-The field $B_{x}$ is modulated at frequency $\omega=\SI{926}{\hertz}$ with a peak-to-peak of ~ \SI{60}{\nano\tesla} at the centre of the vapour cell.
+Each sensor module contains three orthogonal coil pairs positioned around a vapour cell, which are used to apply offset and modulation fields.
+The field $B_{x}$ is modulated at frequency $\omega=2\pi\times\SI{926}{\hertz}$ with a peak-to-peak of \SI{60}{\nano\tesla} at the centre of the vapour cell.
 To achieve sufficient atomic density for the SERF regime, the vapour cells are heated using alternating currents at \SI{81}{\kilo\hertz} and \SI{200}{\kilo\hertz}, driven through twisted manganin heating wires wrapped around the vapour cells.
 These AC frequencies are chosen to be orders of magnitude higher than the rubidium atomic response bandwidth to avoid broadening of the measured resonance.
-The vapour cell housing is thermally insulated to minimise heating power and surface temperature of sensor module.
-In doing so, a stand-off distance of \SI{8.5}{\milli\metre} from the end of the sensor module housing to the cell centre was achieved.
+The vapour cell housing is thermally insulated to minimise the required heating power and the surface temperature of the sensor modules.
+In so doing, a stand-off distance of \SI{8.5}{\milli\metre} from the end of the sensor module housing to the cell centre was achieved.